Loki-Astari/loki-astari.github.io/source/_posts/2013-11-12-so-you-want-to-learn-c-plus-plus-part-1.markdown

 ---
 layout: post
-title: "So you want to learn C++ Part-1"
+title: "Hello World"
 date: 2013-11-12 07:59:11 -0800
 comments: true
 categories: [C++, So-You-Want-To-Learn-C++, Coding]
 sharing: true
 footer: true
+subtitle: So you want to learn C++
+author: Loki Astari, (C)2013,
+description: C++ for beginners.
+Part 1 Hello World
 ---
+This is the first article in the series
 OK.
 Lets do this.

 I keep trying to think about something big and interesting to write about.
 But that is just not working.
 All my time is spent trying to think of the blockbuster idea; which just gets in the way of actually writing.
 So lets start with the small things.
 If I can get into the habit of writing something a couple of times a week.
 Then maybe we can work up to interesting stuff.